WalmsleyIsRad/WalmsleyIsRad.github.io/index.md

 # Classes 11/16/2018

 This week I learned about classes.
 I learned that you define classes like functions, but there are no parenthesis an you can capitalize the class name.
 I learned that you have to put self in every function within the class.
 I learned that you have to have self.variable name for each variable defined in a function within a class.
 I learned that classes are used for organization of code.
 I learned that you call a class the same way you call a fuction.
 I learned about the __init__ function.

+---

+# Classes cont.
+11/30/2018

+This week we continued to learn about classes.
+Classes help group functions and can be called.
+We learned about the __init__ function of python.
+We also learned that you should import things at the top of the code so you don't have to import multiple times.
+We learned that that you can just use the shuffle cards using python, but we did it the hard way.
+We learned that about the raise function in python.